valerie-valentine/valerie-valentine/README.md

 ## 🌱 Currently Learning

-- Game Development in C# and Unity
+- About LLMs and using Co-pilot in development
 - How to build a portfolio site
 - How to get my life together 🥲